leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 },
 ```

 When the call to the POST /comments is successful, a comment object, with an \_id field, will be returned in response.
-We then push the new comment object onto the array so that appears in the list of comments.
+We then push the new comment object onto the comment array, so that it appears in the list of comments.

 Test this to make sure you can create new comments and see them displayed.
-You should be able to refresh the page and still see them since it is reading the list from the database.
+You should be able to refresh the page and still see them since it is reading the list of persisted comments from the database.

-Now you need to be able to upvote your comments.
-Follow the same process of making a fecth request for your PUT REST route on the `incrementUpvotes` method.
-Since the database data is potentially changed by multiple users updating the data at the same time, we will replace our view of the number of upvotes with the response data.
+Finally, we just need to be able to upvote comments.
+Follow the same process of making a fecth request to the `Upvote Comment` route in the `incrementUpvotes` method.
+Since the database data is potentially changed by multiple users updating the data at the same time, we will replace our view of the number of upvotes with the response data so that we can see what others users have voted.

 ```js
 incrementUpvotes(item) {